DHTMLX/docs-spreadsheet/docs/mcp-server.md

 ### ChatGPT

 :::info
-The [official documentation](https://help.openai.com/en/articles/12584461-developer-mode-and-mcp-apps-in-chatgpt) covers MCP connector setup for ChatGPT.
+For the complete MCP connector setup in ChatGPT, see the [official documentation](https://help.openai.com/en/articles/12584461-developer-mode-and-mcp-apps-in-chatgpt).
 :::

 Steps to configure the connector: